Get,

 More scientific research is needed to understand the positive effects of lemon water on our health.
 You should always consult a qualified doctor before taking any ayurvedic supplements.
 Please do not replace or discontinue any ongoing medicine with any ayurvedic preparation without consulting a doctor first.

-5. Other Potential Uses of lemon water
+5. Other Potential Uses of Lemon Water

 • Lemon water might help heal wounds and ulcers of the digestive and excretory system due to its vitamin C content.
 It also might help solve symptoms related to piles.4